-For the Dimarzio Virtual Vintage Blues wiring, one coil uses Green and White while the other uses Red and Black.
-(Fig 1)
+In the DiMarzio Virtual Vintage Blues pickup, one coil uses Green and White while the other uses Red and Black (Fig 1).

 To install the Dimarzio Virtual Vintage Blues, we begin by considering the Red Wire to be the Hot Wire.
 We solder the Black and White wires together and tape them off.
 Finally, we use Green as the Ground Wire.
-It’s standard practice to solder the Green and Bare wire together.
-(Fig 2)
+It’s standard practice to solder the Green and Bare wires together (Fig 2).

 This is the most basic way to wire a humbucker pickup.
 Adding a Tone control will only add more components that get soldered to the Volume control, but this circuit will not change.
 If you have more than one pickup, all of the positive wires will go to the switch.
 The switch will decide which pickup signal will get sent to the Volume control, and from then on the circuit will be the same as presented here.

 If you’ve found this guide helpful, feel free to share it on Facebook and Twitter.
 For more articles on guitar electronics, visit humbuckersoup.com.